LogoLogo

 const vennClient = new VennClient({ vennURL, vennPolicyAddress });

-• vennPolicyAddress: the policyAddress you got from the "Register With Venn" step above
+• vennPolicyAddress: the policyAddress You got from "Register With Venn" in step 2.

 Approving Transactions